dev-zaki/form-Input/README.md

-# hey if your interested in coding please use this project its abeginner friendly
+#hey if you want guide use thi project its abeginner friendly
-#and it will help alot? how to use css with html
+#and it will help alot? how to use css with htmsl
 # happy day.